cea-hpc/phobos/doc/design/multi_library.md

 We add a new admin command to change the library id of a device or a medium.

-We add a new admin command to change a library name to a new one.
-All devices and media with the library name value will have the new library name.
-This command must be secured against any running LRS by checking existing DSS locks.

 At put, we will add a new optional library parameter to fix the library on which the object must be created.
 This new "put" option will also be taken into account by the alias layer.